Jeydin21/Munchyroll/README.md

 ## Contact
 Thanks for checking my project out

-If you have any questions or feedback, go to my [contact page](https://j21.dev/contact) and pick your preferred method of contact.
+If you have any questions or feedback, go to my [website](https://j21.dev/) and pick your preferred method of contact.
 You can also join the community Discord server I made down below:

 [![Discord Banner](https://discordapp.com/api/guilds/1128820150846632026/widget.png?style=banner2)](https://discord.gg/JQsvHC4JUH)